Committed to Cross-Cultural Learning

 - To be a teaching-orientated university that provides programs in liberal arts and sciences and professional programs, primarily at the undergraduate level, with a particular focus on the needs of Northern Ontario; and

-- To cultivate cross-cultural learning between Aboriginal communities and other communities, in keeping with the history of Algoma University and its geographic site.
+- To cultivate cross-cultural learning between Indigenous communities and other communities, in keeping with the history of Algoma University and its geographic site.

 Gathering at the Rapids Pow-wow